This North Carolina congressional district has a rare competitive midterm race

 Meanwhile, the Democratic candidate and allied outside groups are painting Hines as an extremist, playing up his ties to Trump and an endorsement from Congresswoman Marjorie Taylor Greene.
 There's also an ad hitting Hines on abortion, which the candidate has described as a genocide.

-It's a swing district, but that doesn't mean there's a lot of voters open to persuasion
+It's a swing district, but that doesn't mean there are a lot of voters open to persuasion

 Outside of early voting sites in the district, a trend quickly emerged in interviews with voters.
 Even those not registered with a party are casting their ballots with a partisan lens.